Homebrew (video games): 3DS

+There are many use cases of custom firmware for the 3DS, one of which is being able to play games that were region-locked on any regional system, install and launch games, homebrew apps, emulators and other unsigned software directly from the home menu, and even obtain ROM images of games from game cards inserted directly into the system.
+In recent years, certain homebrew apps have offered features that are only available on modded/exploited 3DS systems, one of which was Moonlight, a streaming application for the 3DS built on an open-source version of the Nvidia GameStream protocol that allows PC games to be controlled via the system, with the top screen acting as a computer display, the bottom screen as a keyboard, and the buttons acting as the buttons on a game controller.
+Another example is Red Viper, which is a Virtual Boy emulator for the 3DS.

 Unsigned software can be launched from the SD card without having to install custom firmware on the device by using an exploit to run The Homebrew Launcher.
 The Homebrew Launcher itself can be launched on system versions 9.0-11.16 on any 3DS system.
 However, without installing custom firmware, the user will need to run the exploit each time they want to access The Homebrew Launcher.

-To directly install custom software onto the 3DS home menu, custom firmware is needed.
-There are several custom firmware releases available, the most popular being Luma3DS.
-Requirements to install custom firmware involve using various exploits to run a boot ROM exploit called boot9strap, which executes custom code before boot ROM lockout.
-As of December 2020, the latest exploit uses an oversight in DSiWare, which can run the custom code from the DSiWare menu in the 3DS settings to install the 3DS hacks.